10 Sep Final Results for the Year Ended 31 December 2019

 During the period, retirement benefits are accruing to one Director (2018: retirement benefits are accruing to two Directors).

 7. FINANCE INCOME AND COSTS

-A deferred tax asset of approximately £972,000 (2017: £873,000) in respect of losses has not been recognised due to the uncertainty regarding the availability of future profits against which the losses of the Company could be offset.
+A deferred tax asset of approximately £1,562,000 (2018 restated: £1,244,000) in respect of losses has not been recognised due to the uncertainty regarding the availability of future profits against which the losses of the Company could be offset.